kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 The following diagram shows the flow of creating a service binding in Kyma Environment Broker.
 The process starts with a PUT request sent to KEB API.

+![Bindings Create Flow](../assets/bindings-create-flow.drawio.svg)

 > [!NOTE]
-> On the diagram, "error" refers to a foreseen error in the process, not a server error.

-![Bindings Create Flow](../assets/bindings-create-flow.drawio.svg)

-> **NOTE**: On the diagram error means forseen error in the process, not a server error.
+> On the diagram error means forseen error in the process, not a server error.

 The creation process is divided into three parts: configuration check, request validation, and binding creation.